 COPYRIGHT AND TRADEMARK NOTICES

-Copyright of all video or content produced, images, floor plans and photography supplied through VistaBee’s services remains with VistaBee.
-A limited use license is granted when a film trailer or photography is purchased for promotion of the property for sale or rent for the duration the original purchaser requires to complete the sale or rental of that property.
-As VistaBee retains ultimate copyright and ownership of the films and photography, VistaBee or it’s appointed subsidiaries may use the images, video, film or any other creative work for any promotional purposes required by VistaBee.
-Further details available upon request.
+Copyright of all video or content produced, images, floor plans and photography supplied through VistaBee’s services remains with VistaBee Limited.
+A non-exclusive, limited use license is granted when a video, photography or other service is purchased for promotion of the property for sale or rent for the duration the original purchaser requires to complete the sale or rental of that property.
+As VistaBee retains ultimate copyright and ownership of the films and photography, VistaBee or it’s appointed subsidiaries may use the images, video, film or any other creative work for any promotional purposes required by VistaBee Ltd. Further details available upon request.

 The information, products, and services published on this web site may include inaccuracies or typographical errors.
 Changes are periodically added to the information herein.
 VistaBee its affiliates and/or its respective suppliers may make improvements and/or changes in this web site at any time.
 VistaBee and/or its respective suppliers make no representations about the suitability of the information, products, and services contained on this web site for any purpose.
 VistaBee shall use reasonable care and skill in carrying out the services contained in this web site.
 VistaBee, its affiliates, and/or its respective suppliers hereby disclaim all warranties, terms and conditions with regard to this information, products, and services, including all implied warranties, and conditions, of merchantable quality, fitness for a particular purpose, title, and non infringement.
 In no event shall VistaBee, its affiliates and/or its suppliers be liable for any, indirect, incidental, punitive, special, or consequential damages arising out of or in any way connected with the use of this web site or with the delay or inability to use this web site, or for any information, products, and services obtained through this web site, or otherwise arising out of the use of this web site, (including, but not limited to loss of use, data, profits, savings or opportunities), whether based on contract, tort, strict liability or otherwise, even if VistaBee, its affiliates, or any of its suppliers has been advised of the possibility of damages.
 Except in relation to liability for death or personal injury for which no limit applies.
 VistaBee, its affiliates and/or its respective suppliers shall be liable for direct loss arising out of the use of this web site, whether based on contract, tort, strict liability or otherwise, up to a maximum of the total value of the transaction under which the claim arises for any one event or series of connected events.
 This does not affect your statutory rights as a consumer.